 Who Needs to Register for Corporate Tax in UAE

 In the UAE, some businesses must register for corporate tax.
 It's important to know if your business needs to.
-The Federal Tax Authority has clear guidelines to help businesses understand their tax duties.
+The FTA has clear guidelines to help businesses understand their tax duties.

 Taxable Persons and Entities

 In the United Arab Emirates some companies have to sign up for tax.
 This means companies that're from the United Arab Emirates and companies that are from other countries.
 If a company is based in the United Arab Emirates it is called a juridical entity.
-Companies from countries that have a permanent office in the United Arab Emirates also have to sign up for tax.
+Foreign companies that have a permanent office in the United Arab Emirates also have to sign up for tax.

 Resident Juridical Entities

-These are companies that are based in the United Arab Emirates.
+These are companies that are based in the United Arab Emirates, including both mainland companies and other resident persons.
 The companies have to register for tax if the companies meet certain criteria.
 The companies must do this to follow the rules.
 The rules say that the companies have to pay tax if the companies make a certain amount of money.

 Non-Residents with Permanent Establishment

 So companies from countries that have an office in the United Arab Emirates need to sign up too.
-The United Arab Emirates requires this.
+The United Arab Emirates requires this for non-resident persons.
 A permanent establishment in the United Arab Emirates is like a store or something where a company does business all the time.
 It is a fixed place of business for the company, in the United Arab Emirates.

 Registration Thresholds